firegate666/SimpleDaemon/README.md

 ## What is this project about

+You have background tasks for your project?
+You want to code them in PHP?
+You need a simple framework to attach your tasks to?

+Please try out my wrapper for your daemon tasks.

 ## How to use it

 That is quite simple, have a look at the example daemon to get an idea what you need to implement.

+Integrate it via composer into project

+    composer require firegate666/daemon

 Create your own daemon handler and daemon handler factory be implementing `HandlerInterface` and `HandlerInterfaceFactory`.
 Setup your own startup php script, see `exampled.php`